 |A: 55 °F

 Breaking Down Which Plants Survive in Each Planting Zone

-Now that you know a short history of the planting zones and what temperatures define each zone range, we’ll go zone by zone and tell you which plants do well.
-This way, you can look at your individual zone and pick out plants that are strong enough to survive the colder temperatures and come back the next year.
+Now that you know a short history of the planting zones and what temperatures define each zone range, we’ll through each of the planting zones and tell you which plants do well.
+This way, you can look at your individual planting zones zone and pick out plants that are strong enough to survive the colder temperatures and come back the next year.

 Planting Zones Zero and One (-50 °F to Any Temperature Below -65 °F)

 Planting zones zero and one was created for the northernmost areas of Alaska.
 Here, temperatures fall below -65°F in the winter months, and it’s dark for several months out of the year.
-Because of this, most plants don’t grow well here.
+Because of this, most plants don’t grow well in this planting zone.
 You may find the odd shrub or tree, but perennials can’t survive the bitter cold and dark winter months.

 Planting Zone Two (-50 °F to -40 °F)

 Planting zone two can still get bitterly cold in the winter months, but there are several different vegetables that can deal with the short growing season.
 You’ll usually be able to grow your vegetables from April to September.
-Things like beets, brussel sprouts, celery, cabbage, parsnips, peas, spinach, strawberries, and turnips will do well.
+Things like beets, brussel sprouts, celery, cabbage, parsnips, peas, spinach, strawberries, and turnips will do well in this planting zone.